 VDAs can only be submitted by a SALT (sales and local tax) professional.
 These services may come with a steep cost because the benefits of the VDA can only be reaped if no mistakes are made.
 In other words, you should not attempt to submit a VDA on your own.

-A VDA may not be possible, however, if the state has already contacted you about back taxes.
+However, a VDA may not be possible if the state has already contacted you about back taxes.
 Hence, you should hire a tax professional as soon as you determine that your finances cannot withstand the full amount you owe.

 What Happens if I Don’t Collect and File Sales Taxes Correctly?